openclarity/docs.openclarity.io/content/docs/kubeclarity/_index.md

 KubeClarity is a tool for detection and management of Software Bill Of Materials (SBOM) and vulnerabilities of container images and filesystems.
 It scans both runtime K8s clusters and CI/CD pipelines for enhanced software supply chain security.

-KubeClarity is the tool responsible for Kubernetes Security in the Openclarity platform.
+KubeClarity is the tool responsible for Kubernetes Security in the OpenClarity platform.

 ![KubeClarity dashboard screenshot](dashboard.png)